-If you're anything like me, you probably get somewhere between 300 and 5oo emails each and every day.
-If you're smart, you create rules within your email box to sort through those emails into manageable chunks.
+If you’re anything like me, you probably get somewhere between 300 and 500 emails each day.
+If you’re smart, you create rules within your email box to sort through those emails into manageable chunks.

-Personally my email box works in the following way.
-If I am the only recipient of an email it heads into my main email box, if I am cc'ed into an email, it automatically heads into another part of my email box and if you're email comes from a free email client such as Gmail, Outlook or Hotmail, it's a CV and can head directly to my CV folder.
+Personally, my email box works in the following way.
+If I am the only recipient of an email, it heads into my main email box.
+If I am cc’ed into an email, it automatically heads into another part of my email box.
+If your email comes from a free email client such as Gmail, Outlook or Hotmail, it’s a CV and can head directly to my CV folder.

 Luckily there is a way to get around this.
 You need to send your CV from a personal email address where you own the domain name.

 Most hiring managers I know have this as a minimum set up on their computers to filter through emails that are not important.
-If you want to get around this and make sure your CV reaches the hiring managers email box, it's very important that you set up and personal domain for your emails.
+If you want to get around this and make sure your CV reaches the hiring managers email box, you must set up and personal domain for your emails.

-Whilst this will probably take you slightly longer to set up for the first time.
-Once you understand the process, sending fifty emails directly to fifty different hiring managers is very easy.
+While this will probably take you slightly longer to set up for the first time, once you understand the process, sending fifty emails directly to fifty different hiring managers is very easy.

-The plan is to use LinkedIn to find hiring managers, Skrapp to find their email address and GMass to connect to your personal email address and send emails in bulk.
+The plan is to use LinkedIn to find hiring managers, Skrapp to find their email address (It works 60% of the time, and you will need to find the 40% of email address manually) and GMass to connect to your personal email address and send emails in bulk.

 NOTE – You will need a Gmail Account with your personal domain set up to send emails, a copy of Skrapp Chrome Extension installed in your browser and a LinkedIn account with ideally a few thousand connections to your network.

-It's possible to use this process with less connections on LinkedIn, however we need to be able to search for hiring managers and view their profile.
-If you have less than 500 connections, it's likely you'll only be able to view partial profiles that do not have the information we need available.
+It’s possible to use this process with fewer connections on LinkedIn, however, we need to be able to search for hiring managers and view their profile.
+If you have less than 500 connections, likely, you’ll only be able to see a few partial profiles that do not have the information we need available.